symbolize-app/symbolize/rfc/db/replication.md

 There may be a way to force a refresh of the WAL-index (shared memory) file for incorporating remote changes.
 This could involve safely updating the file while respecting locks, or triggering an internal reconciliation process.

-## Alternatives to Redis-based lease
+## Alternatives to Valkey-based lease

-Instead of Redis, it would be fine to use etcd or Fly.io's built in Consul cluster.
+Instead of Valkey, it would be fine to use etcd.
 Or even embedding Raft consensus into the app.
-But for now, Redis is the simplest solution.
+But for now, Valkey is the simplest solution.